AbstractSDK/abstract/README.md

 - **integrations:** Integrations with other projects, particularly dexes.
 - **scripts:** Scripts for CI.
 - **interchain:** Contains a testing suite for Abstract Interchain Accounts as well as scripts to deploy the framework to the interchain.

+## Contributing

+See [CONTRIBUTING](https://docs.abstract.money/contributing.html) for details on how to contribute.
+If you want to follow the updates or learn more about the latest design then join our [Discord](https://discord.com/invite/uch3Tq3aym).